House tax panel cancels hearing on shutdown impact

-WASHINGTON (Reuters) - The U.S. House of Representatives tax committee has canceled a hearing that was scheduled for Thursday on the impact of the partial government shutdown on the Internal Revenue Service and the federal tax season, a committee spokesman said on Wednesday.
+WASHINGTON (Reuters) - The chairman of the U.S. House of Representatives tax committee said on Wednesday he had canceled a hearing on the impact of the partial government shutdown on the Internal Revenue Service and the federal tax season because Treasury Secretary Steven Mnuchin declined to attend.

-Treasury Secretary Steven Mnuchin last week declined a request by Representative Richard Neal, the Democratic chairman of the Ways and Means Committee, to testify at the planned hearing.
+Representative Richard Neal, the Democratic chairman of the Ways and Means Committee, said in a statement that the panel wanted to hear from Mnuchin “to gain greater clarity regarding the IRS’ capabilities during the shutdown” in the hearing scheduled for Thursday.

-Representative Judy Chu, speaking to reporters after exiting an evening meeting of Democratic members of the committee, said Neal had a “productive” telephone call with Mnuchin on Wednesday and committee members hope to persuade the secretary to appear at a later date.
+“The Secretary declined to come speak with us, so I am cancelling the hearing,” Neal said, adding that he expected Mnuchin “to come answer our questions in the very near future.”

-“I think we’re going to try to get Mnuchin to come to a similar meeting next week,” Chu said.
+Neal told reporters he would propose more dates for Mnuchin to consider and said he hoped a hearing could be arranged for as early as next week.

 About one-quarter of the federal government has been shut down for more than a month over Republican President Donald Trump’s demand for $5.7 billion to fund a wall along the U.S.-Mexico border, which Democrats oppose.
 Nearly 800,000 federal employees are receiving no pay.